10 Tips to Preserve Kids’ Vision in a High-Tech World

 1. Limit Your Children’s Use of Handheld Electronics to Only Quick Tasks

-2. Make Sure Your Children Aren’t Holding Smartphones or Other Handheld Devices Too Close to Their Faces
+2. Make Sure Your Kids Aren’t Holding Smartphones or Other Handheld Devices Too Close to Their Faces

 The same goes for computer use.
-Looking at a computer for long periods of time fatigues the eyes, resulting in eyestrain, headaches, dry eyes, blurred vision, and trouble seeing faraway objects.
+Looking at a computer for long periods fatigues the eyes, resulting in eyestrain, headaches, dry eyes, blurred vision, and trouble seeing faraway objects.
+16 to 18 inches from the face is a good benchmark to preserve vision.

 3. Teach Your Kids to Rest Their Eyes

 Taking breaks while working applies just as much to their young, still-developing eyes as it does to yours.
 Every 10 minutes tell them to look at least 10 feet away for 10 seconds.
-Also remind them to blink regularly to prevent dry, irritated eyes.
-As well, Sheedy notes, “Very often the workspace is not well designed for kids.”
+This is the famous Rebuild Your Vision 10-10-10 rule.
+Also, remind them to blink regularly to prevent dry, irritated eyes.
+It’s also important to consider whether you have a workspace conducive to protecting your kids’ vision.
 Putting your child at an adult-sized desk defeats proper ergonomics.
 Even teens who are taller than their parents may need their workspaces adjusted.

 4. Place the Computer Monitor 20 to 28 Inches Away from Your Kid’s Eyes